Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 This is where you will now type your document, the white plain area.

 At the very bottom, we have the status bar.
-It is a notification area which shows information of the document being edited and some status of your computer.
+It is a notification area that shows the document's information being edited and some status of your computer.

 Entering Text in WordPad